Darkoyd/SCuLPTER/README.md

 ~fastLinkJS //For live updates on file change
 ```

-Lastly, start the local web server with Vite using
+Lastly, start the local web server with Vite on a separate terminal using

 ```
 npm run dev